-Similarities in distributions of caribou calves from the 2 calving areas during most of the year (excluding the calving season) indicate differences in size of calves at birth and in September may be largely influenced by effects of habitat quality on caribou cows during the calving period.
+Similarities in distributions of caribou calves from the 2 calving areas during most of the year (excluding the calving season) indicate differences in size and mass of calves may be largely influenced by effects of habitat quality on caribou cows during the calving period.
 Thus, displacement of caribou cows from preferred calving habitats may reduce fitness and survival of calves.
-Future plans for this project include an analysis of potential effects of infrastructure on caribou movements and habitat use during summer.
+Future plans for this project include collecting calf growth and survival data for the 2006 cohort, an analysis of habitat use by caribou calves during the calving and postcalving (summer) periods, and the development of detailed models of caribou movements in relation to oil field infrastructure using data from GPS collars.
+These models will be used to investigate potential effects of infrastructure on caribou movements and habitat use during summer, and how these effects may influence calf growth and survival.

-Key words: body mass, calving areas, caribou, carrying capacity, distribution, disturbance, Central Arctic herd, habitat use, oil field development, survival.
+Key words: calf growth and survival, caribou, Central Arctic herd, oil field impacts